Preliminary Fixes

 Step 3: Select all folders and files and remove them from the computer.

 Restart the Windows machine and try signing in again.
-If this doesn’t rectify the issue, move on to the next fix.
+If this doesn’t resolve the issue, proceed to the next fix.

 Step 1: Open the Windows Settings app (Use the Windows + I keys).

-Step 2: Navigate to Apps > Installed apps and select Microsoft Teams from the menu.
+Step 2: Navigate to Apps > Installed apps > select Microsoft Teams from the menu.

 Step 3: Click on the three-dot icon next to the Teams app and select the Advanced options.